The importance of screening as an information security control

 To comply with ISO/IEC 27001:2022 organizations should establish clear procedures for screening.
 Such procedures should address:

-• Screening Requirements: What checks are necessary for each role, how the checks will be conducted, and who will manage the process.
+• Screening requirements: What checks are necessary for each role, how the checks will be conducted, and who will manage the process.

-• Fairness and Transparency: The screening process should be transparent, equitable, and compliant with local laws, such as data protection regulations.
+• Fairness and transparency: The screening process should be transparent, equitable, and compliant with local laws, such as data protection regulations.

-• Risk-based Approach: The screening process should align with the role’s sensitivity, the associated security risks, and business requirements.
+• Risk-based approach: The screening process should align with the role’s sensitivity, the associated security risks, and business requirements.

 1. Verification of the individual’s identity.